-Revenue information for property tax exemptions and abatements is for the City's FY 2004 (July 1, 2003 - June 30, 2004).
-Estimates for business income and excise taxes are for tax year 2001, which for most taxpayers corresponds to calendar year 2001.
-(For Commercial Rent Tax purposes, tax year 2001 was from June 1, 2000 to May 31, 2001.)
+Revenue information for property tax exemptions and abatements is for the City's FY 2005 (July 1, 2004 - June 30, 2005), and based on the final assessment roll, unless otherwise noted.
+Estimates for business income and excise taxes are for tax year 2002, which for most taxpayers corresponds to calendar year 2002.
+(For Commercial Rent Tax purposes, tax year 2002 was from June 1, 2001 to May 31, 2002.)
 All estimates are derived from Department of Finance data, unless otherwise noted.
 Data for Payments in Lieu of Taxes (PILOTs) are based on Department of Finance Data and information provided by the City's Office of Management and Budget.